Ercenk/MTConnect.Client/README.md

 * I did not test all of the operations, but a few.
 * I did not implement the cases when an MTConnectError is returned.
+* **VERY IMPORTANT:** xsd.exe may not generate the right code for the element types marked with substitutionGroup, because the way XSD is mapped to C#.
+One workaround I found was to modify the generated code at the generated property for the collection containing the polymorphic type.
+One example is _Samples_ on the _ComponentStreamType_ type.
+Please see MTConnectStreams_1_3_1_0.cs lines 831-910 for the fix.
+I strongly urge you to apply the same fix to any other collection that you cannot get the results for.

 ## Nuget package